-For specific country information, your best bet may be to simply “Google” a phrase like “Portugal CV requirements.”
+For specific country information, your best bet may be to simply Google a phrase like “Portugal CV requirements.”

 Decide upon your format: Most international CVs, like U.S. resumes, are structured using a reverse chronological format, beginning with your most recent job.
-However, it can also be effective to use a functional format when you want to emphasize your skills and expertise (either because you lack real job experience or because you are making a significant change in career field).
+However, it can also be effective to use a functional format when you want to emphasize your skills and expertise (either because you lack real job experience or because you're making a significant change in career field).

-Think about tone: In western countries, resumes are typically personal marketing documents where you are expected to “toot your own horn,” showcasing the professional and personal strengths and achievements that allow you to rise above your competition.
+Think about tone: In western countries, resumes are typically personal marketing documents where you're expected to “toot your own horn,” showcasing the professional and personal strengths and achievements that allow you to rise above your competition.
 In some eastern countries like China, however, job candidates are expected to write more modestly.